Reinforcement Learning, Bit by Bit: Sources of Uncertainty

 The agent should be designed to operate effectively in the face of uncertainty.
 It is useful to distinguish three potential sources of uncertainty: \begin{itemize} \item {\bf Algorithmic uncertainty} may be introduced through computations carried out by the agent.
-For example, the agent could apply a randomized algorithm to select actions in a manner that depends on internally generated random numbers. \item {\bf Aleatoric uncertainty} is associated with unpredictability of observations that persists even when $\rho$ is known.
+For example, the agent could apply a randomized algorithm to update parameters or select actions in a manner that depends on internally generated random numbers. \item {\bf Aleatoric uncertainty} is associated with unpredictability of observations that persists even when $\rho$ is known.
 In particular, given a history $h$ and action $a$, while $\rho(\cdot|h,a)$ assigns probabilities to possible immediate observations, the realization is randomly drawn. \item {\bf Epistemic uncertainty} is due to not knowing the environment -- this amounts to uncertainty about the observation probability function $\rho$, since the action and observation sets are inherent to the agent design. \end{itemize}

 To illustrate, consider design of an agent that interfaces with arcade games, as described in Section \ref{se:dqn}.
 In that context, the agent can be applied to any arcade game that shares the prescribed interface.
 Epistemic uncertainty arises from the fact that the designer does not know in advance the dynamics of the particular arcade game to which the agent will be applied.
 Aleatoric uncertainty, on the other hand, is associated with random outcomes produced by the arcade game.
-If the game were Tetris, for example, the shape of each new tetromino is random.
-Finally, algorithmic uncertainty arises in the application of a DQN agent, for example, through randomized selection of exploratory actions.
+If the game were Tetris, for example, a source of aleatoric uncertainty is the random shape of each new tetromino.
+Finally, algorithmic uncertainty arises in the application of a DQN agent, for example, through randomized selection of exploratory actions, and an ensemble-DQN agent through random draws of ensemble members to guide action selection.

-In the parlance of \cite{anscombe1963definition}, aleatoric uncertainty is due to ``roullete lotteries,'' and can be thought of in terms of physical phenomena that generate outcomes for which probabilities can be determined empirically.
-Epistemic uncertainty, on the other hand, is due to ``horse lotteries,'' and reflects the designer's beliefs, as can be inferred from how she makes choices.
-Rather than verifiable event frequencies, probabilities quantifying such uncertainties, together with Bayes' rule, represent a coherent logic.
+In the parlance of \citet{anscombe1963definition}, aleatoric uncertainty is due to ``roullete lotteries,'' and can be thought of in terms of physical phenomena that generate outcomes for which probabilities can be determined empirically.
+Epistemic uncertainty, on the other hand, is due to ``horse lotteries,'' and reflects the designer's beliefs.
+Probabilities quantifying such uncertainties, together with Bayes' rule, represent a coherent logic for forming beliefs and making decisions.

-\subsection{Agent State}
+\section{Agent State}

 The agent state $X_t = (Z_t, S_t, P_t)$ encodes all data that the agent can use to select action $A_t$.
 In particular, the agent's behavior can be expressed in terms of an {\bf agent policy} $\pi_{\rm agent}$, which selects each action $A_t$ according to probabilities $\pi_{\rm agent}(\cdot|X_t)$, so that